amivag/skriphy/README.md

 #Technical info

+The compiled ready-to-run project is in the "build" folder.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 See CRA-README.md for more info.

 The files "src/SkriphyApp.js", as well as all the sub-folders in "src" contain code created by the author (me).
 All the rest, is mostly bootstrap code by create-react-app.